WILLS AND ESTATE

 Naming Beneficiaries

 A Will allows you to decide who you would like to benefit from your estate and in what proportions.
-In most cases, beneficiaries will be your spouse, children, siblings, friends or charities.
+In most cases, beneficiaries will be your spouse, children, parents, siblings, friends or charities.